PrzemyslawKiliszek/datasciencecoursera/Code book.md

 ## Description of variables

 ### activity
-one of six activities: WALKING, WALKING UPSTAIRS, WALKING DOWNSTAIRS, SITTING, STANDING, LAYING pefrormed by a subject
+one of six activities: WALKING, WALKING UPSTAIRS, WALKING DOWNSTAIRS, SITTING, STANDING, LAYING peformed by a subject
 ### subject
 volunteers labeled by ID 1-30
 ### code for other variables